plenprojectcompany/PLEN2/README.md

 ## Development Repositories
 ### Solid Works
-SolidWorks is used for to build [mechanism elements](https://github.com/plenproject/plen__3DModel_for_SolidWorks).
+SolidWorks is used for to build [mechanism elements](https://github.com/plenprojectcompany/plen-3DModel_SolidWorks).

-- Body
-- Foot
-- Hand
-- Neck
-- Servo bracket
-- Servo horn

 ### Blender
-Blender is used for to build [high design quality parts](https://github.com/plenproject/plen__3DModel_for_Blender).
+Blender is used for to build [high design quality parts](https://github.com/plenprojectcompany/plen-3DModel_Blender).
-In the future, all parts will be implemented by SolidWorks.
+In the future, all parts will be uploaded.

 - 3D Model (the whole body)
 - Face (head and barb)